The name of this organization is the Historical Society of Battle Creek, hereinafter referred to as HSBC, doing business as Heritage Battle Creek.

 Section 10: Indemnification of Board Members and Officers

-The Historical Society of Battle Creek shall indemnify and hole harmless each director or officer and their legal representative against all claims, liabilities, costs and expenses imposed upon or reasonably incurred by them in connection with any action, suit or proceeding of the settlement or compromise thereof (other than amounts paid to the corporation itself), in which action, suit or proceeding they may be involved by reason of their being or having been a director or an officer of the corporation, or at the request of the corporation, or another corporation in which the corporation owns shares of capital stock or of which it is a creditor; provided however, that no indemnification shall be made in relation to matters as to which such director or officer shall be finally adjudged in such action, suit or proceeding to have been willfully negligent in the performance of their duties as such director or officer or to have engaged in willful misconduct in connection therein.
+HSBC shall indemnify and hold harmless each director or officer and their legal representative against all claims, liabilities, costs and expenses imposed upon or reasonably incurred by them in connection with any action, suit or proceeding of the settlement or compromise thereof (other than amounts paid to HSBC itself), in which action, suit or proceeding they may be involved by reason of their being or having been a director or an officer of HSBC, or at the request of HSBC, or another corporation in which HSBC owns shares of capital stock or of which it is a creditor; provided however, that no indemnification shall be made in relation to matters as to which such director or officer shall be finally adjudged in such action, suit or proceeding to have been willfully negligent in the performance of their duties as such director or officer or to have engaged in willful misconduct in connection therein.

 Article VI - COMMITTEES

-The President may appoint such special committees and advisors as are needed and may assign to them such responsibilities as they think best.
+The President may appoint such special committees and advisors as are needed and may assign to them such responsibilities that are in the best interests of HSBC, on approval of the Board.

 Article VII - Financial Arrangements